SECURITIES AND EXCHANGE COMMISSION

 Business and Growth Strategies

-SL Green is Manhattan's largest owner of office real estate and an investment-grade, S&P 500 company that is focused primarily on the acquisition, development, ownership, management, operation and value maximization of Manhattan commercial properties.
+SL Green, Manhattan's largest owner of office real estate, is focused primarily on the acquisition, development, repositioning, ownership, management, and operation of Manhattan commercial properties, principally office properties.

-Our core business is the ownership of high quality commercial properties and our primary business objective is to maximize the total return to stockholders, through net income attributable to common stockholders and funds from operations, or FFO, and through asset value appreciation.
+Our primary business objective is to maximize the total return to stockholders, through net income attributable to common stockholders and funds from operations, or FFO, and through asset value appreciation.
 The commercial real estate expertise resulting from owning, operating, investing, developing, redeveloping and lending on real estate in Manhattan for over 40 years has enabled us to invest in a collection of premier office properties, selected retail and multifamily residential assets, and high-quality debt and preferred equity investments.

-We are led by a strong, experienced management team that provides a foundation of skills in all aspects of real estate, including acquisitions, dispositions, management, leasing, development, redevelopment, and financing.
+We are led by a strong, experienced management team that provides a foundation of skills in all aspects of real estate.
 It is with this team that we have achieved a market leading position in our targeted submarkets.

 We seek to enhance the value of our company by executing strategies that include the following: